GlacierProtocol/glacierprotocol.github.io/_docs/setup/verify.md

     options.
     2. **MacOS**: Download and install the latest available version of [GPG Suite](https://gpgtools.org/).
-    3. **Linux**: GnuPG comes pre-installed with Linux distributions.
+    3. **Linux**: GnuPG is pre-installed in Linux distributions.

-9. Open a terminal window:
+7. Open a terminal window:

     1. **Windows**: Press Windows-R, type "powershell" and click OK.
     2. **MacOS**: Click the Searchlight (magnifying glass) icon in the menu bar, and type "terminal".
 Select the Terminal application from the search results.
     3. **Linux**: Varies; on Ubuntu, press Ctrl-Alt-T.

-10. Change the terminal window's active folder to your downloads folder.
-The commands below are based on common default settings; if you put your downloads is in a different place, you will need to customize this command.
+8. Change the terminal's current working folder to the download folder.
+The commands below are based on default settings; if the defaults have been altered, these commands will need customized to match.

     1. **Windows**:  `> cd $HOME/Downloads/glacier`
     2. **MacOS**:  `$ cd $HOME/Downloads/glacier`